We all love traveling abroad, sightseeing, sampling the local food and culture – and let’s not forget shopping!

 If you’d be using Refundit, you’d get almost the full amount of VAT.
 In this case, it will be €15.7 after the deduction of a small fee.

 So you’re in a store and just have to buy that pair of shoes, and you want to know how much it’s really going to cost after using Refundit.
 How can you do that?

 First, try a calculator, as the one Refundit has on its website.
 It shows you the refund after the 9% fixed fee is deducted.
 We have the lowest surcharge in the industry, compared to other services that charge 30%-60% of the refund.

 If you want to calculate it yourself, this is how you do it:

 1.21 is if VAT is 21%.
 It will change according to the size of the VAT.
 0.91 stands for 91% of the VAT refund you receive after deducting a 9% fixed fee.
 For a 19% VAT rate, it will be (Price-Price/1.19)*0.91=your refund and so on.

 Want to know how much you are paying for the item?
 Take off the price the refund amount, and that’s it.

 Before you start shopping, please note that every country has a different demand for a minimum amount per receipt.

-To find out what are the VAT rates in the EU, just click
+To find out what are the VAT rates in the EU and other European countries, just click